mixxxdj/mixxx/source/index.rst

    glossary

 .. [#f1] Yes, free with a capital F free.
-Free as in beer and and free as in speech.
+Free as in beer and free as in speech.
 For more information about what this means, see `Wikipedia <http://en.wikipedia.org/wiki/Open-source_software>`_.